internetofwater/nldi-db/README.md

 ###Development Database

 The PostGIS database will be available on port 5434.
 This can be changed in the docker-compose.yml file.
 The default username and password are nldi/nldi.
 It includes data from the Yahara River (near Madison WI - upstream of comid 13297246).

-###Jenkins

-The Jenkins applications will be available on port 8889.
-This can be changed in the docker-compose.yml file.

-It contains the job __LiquibaseNLDI__ to pull and run the current Liquibase scripts from GitHub.
-For testing, you can change the job's configuration to have it pull from your fork of this project.